Mental Health & Wellness

 This session is 30 minutes to 1.5 hours depending on the group’s requirements.

 U of T Engineering's staff, librarians, faculty and student leaders all play an important role in supporting student mental health.
-In this session the Mental Health Programs Officer will review U of T Engineering’s reporting protocol and share information about helpful resources available to you throughout the process should you require assistance while supporting a student.
+In this session the Student & Community Wellness Coordinator will review U of T Engineering’s reporting protocol and share information about helpful resources available to you throughout the process should you require assistance while supporting a student.

 To prepare for this training it is helpful for everyone to have the same baseline understanding of mental health and the University's Identify, Assist, Refer model.
 To achieve this, we suggest that participants complete the IAR Online Learning Module prior to this session.